Be the change you want to see.

 Prime Minister 2004-201410 Years in GovernmentFounding Member

 Winston Baldwin Spencer, born October 8, 1948 in Green Bay, Antigua, is the architect of the United Progressive Party.
-A trade unionist and lifelong progressive, he served as Leader of the Opposition from 1989 and led the UPP to its historic 2004 general election victory — the first time since independence that the Bird family was not in power.
+A trade unionist and lifelong progressive, he led the Progressive Labour Movement from 1989 before uniting it with the ACLM and UNDP to found the UPP in 1992.
+He entered Parliament in 1994 as Leader of the Opposition and led the UPP to its historic 2004 general election victory - the first time since independence that the Bird family was not in power.
 Spencer served as Prime Minister from 2004 to 2014, presiding over a decade of constitutional reforms, transparency initiatives, and expanded social services.
 Known as a principled statesman, his tenure established the UPP's reputation for clean governance.

 Harold Lovell